-If your business depends on its website to any extent, and you haven’t made the switch to a responsive design by now, you’re at risk for losing a lot of business in 2014.
-The primary reason being the massive shift happening in how people browse the internet nowadays.
-During a study conducted at the end of 2013, Smart Insights discovered that of all web browsing just over 25% was done either on a Smartphone or Tablet.
+If your business depends on its website to any extent, and you haven’t made the switch to a responsive design by now, you’re at risk for losing a lot of business.
+The primary reason being the massive shift happening in how people browse the internet.
+Smart Insights discovered that of all web browsing just over 25% was done either on a Smartphone or Tablet.
 Signifying a potential 25% loss in business due to the sub-optimal experience many visitors encountered on web-pages that did not adjust for their particular device.

-What’s more notable is that by 2015, mobile browsing is expected to surpass desktop use, making it imperative your website will be ready for use across any screen as soon as possible.
+What’s more notable is that mobile browsing is expected to surpass desktop use, making it imperative your website will be ready for use across any screen as soon as possible.

 Responsive Web Design (RWD) Defined

-Although it has been around since May of 2010, RWD is still a fairly new strategy to the majority of business owners.
-Most simply put, Responsive Design is: a website design that will adjust flawlessly to fit on a desktop, smartphone and tablet browser.
+Most simply put, Responsive Design is a website design that will adjust flawlessly to fit on a desktop, smartphone and tablet browser.
 If you’ve ever pulled open a website on a mobile device only to see the desktop version you understand it can be difficult to zoom in, navigate and ultimately achieve what you had intended by opening the web page in the first place.

 How It Works